kha0s-tickler/freenas-transmission-openvpn/README.md

+forked from ZeroInfinityXDA/freenas-transmission-openvpn
+Converted script to use VyprVPN instead of PIA

 # Setting up Transmission Jail
 Create transmission jail by going to `Plugins > Available > Transmission > Install` and leave DHCP checked, do not touch anything else and press save.